 What are we looking at in this article?

-In this article, we’re looking at 10 essential growth marketing software tools for companies and marketers looking to build bigger enterprises.
+In this article, we’re looking at 10 essential growth marketing tools for companies and marketers looking to build bigger enterprises.
 We’ve used each of these tools extensively here at Venture Harbour and dozens of others to determine which ones earn the status of top recommendations for this article.